 On Broadway, they produced the Tony-winning “How to Succeed in Business Without Really Trying” starring Daniel Radcliffe and John Larroquette, and the Tony-winning “Promises, Promises” starring Sean Hayes and Kristin Chenoweth.
 Zadan and Meron recently signed a deal with the Shubert Organization to develop and produce new plays and musicals for the stage.
 They also produced a concert version of “Bombshell,” the fictional musical from their series “Smash,” as a charity benefit for The Actors Fund.

-Upcoming projects include collaborating with Emmy Award-winning writer Aaron Sorkin for NBC’s forthcoming broadcast of “A Few Good Men Live!”; producing “Pippin” for The Weinstein Company; “Monster High,” based on the billion dollar Mattel franchise, for Universal Pictures; and “In Sight,” a psychological thriller starring Joseph Gordon-Levitt for Universal Pictures.
+Upcoming projects include collaborating with Emmy Award-winning writer Aaron Sorkin for NBC’s forthcoming broadcast of their first live drama, “A Few Good Men Live” as well as NBC’s next live musical, “Jesus Christ Superstar Live”; producing “Pippin” for The Weinstein Company; “Monster High,” based on the billion dollar Mattel franchise, for Universal Pictures; and “In Sight,” a psychological thriller starring Joseph Gordon-Levitt for Universal Pictures.
+Additionally, they’re developing an HBO film based on the life of the prolific filmmaker Oscar Micheaux that they are producing alongside Tyler Perry; and “Cotton Club,” a limited series at Fox based on the 1920s nightclub in Harlem.

 FOLLOW Craig and Neil on social media: